 Madens Folkemøde, or The People’s Food Assembly, is a new food festival and symposium that takes place on Engestofte Gods on the islands of Lolland-Falster in Denmark.
-In 2020, The People's Food Assembly takes place on the May 15 & 16.

 The people’s assembly is a Scandinavian concept that provides a space for people, politicians, and industry professionals to meet and debate current issues.

 The People’s Food Assembly is a two-day event bringing together food industry professionals, researchers, and the public.
 You should join this event if you work with food or have an interest in what we eat and how culinary culture and food production should be in the future.
 Our ambition is to bring together the entire food scene of Denmark from the ocean and agriculture to the home kitchens and hospitality industry.

 We want you to take part in the conversation about the future of Denmark as a leading culinary and food country.